US President Biden halts support for Saudi strikes on Yemen | DW | 04.02.2021

 Tim Lenderking, an experienced diplomat and Middle East specialist, will be charged with spearheading those efforts.

 The United Nations says the humanitarian crisis in Yemen is the world’s worst.
-It estimates 80 percent of the country’s population, or 24 million people, are in need, often as a result of food or aid shortages.
+It estimates 80% of the country’s population, or 24 million people, are in need, often as a result of food or aid shortages.

 President Biden also plans to review one of the Trump administration’s final moves.